 Tesla Model Y price

-Similar to the Standard Range Plus Model 3, this trim offers single motor rear wheel drive at lowest price for the Model Y. It begins at a purchase price of $40,490 before any incentives or rebates, but can still go as high as $59,490 all-in.
+Similar to the Standard Range Plus Model 3, this hidden trim offers single motor rear wheel drive at lowest price for the Model Y. It begins at a purchase price of $39,990 before any incentives or rebates, but can still go as high as $58,990 all-in.
 This includes all added features such as an extra $1,000 for a tow hitch, 20″ induction wheels, red paint, custom interior and full self driving (FSD) capabilities.

-One last add-on that is important to point out in all of these high end prices – the recent availability of the seven seat interior for Model Y trims.
+One last add-on that is important to point out in all of these high end prices – the recent availability of the seven seat interior for the Model Y trims.
 For an extra $3,000, customers are now able to select the third row option on Tesla’s website as they order their new EV.
-This option is currently available to the Standard Range and Long Range trims only, not the Performance Model Y.
+Note that this option is currently only available on the Standard Range Plus and Long Range trims.

-Moving on, the Model Y’s dual-motor AWD Long Range trim starts at a base price of $48,490 and can jump to $67,490 with all the fixins’.
-This higher price includes all the available features mentioned above minus the third row seating.
-The Model Y Performance drivetrain starts at $58,490 and increases to $72,490 when souped up.
+Moving on, the Model Y’s dual-motor AWD Long Range trim starts at a base price of $48,990 and can jump to $67,990 with all the fixins’.
+This higher price includes all the available features mentioned above.
+The Model Y Performance drivetrain starts at $60,990 and increases to $74,990 when souped up without the seven seats (for now).

 Tesla Model S price

 Here’s where things really start to increase quickly.
 Where the newer Teslas like the Model 3 and Model Y combine performance with value, the Model S instead dominates in nearly every category, but at a much higher price point.
-For example, the Model S Long Range Plus (the EV’s least expensive trim) begins at a price of $67,920 and can currently go as high as $88,420 including add-ons like 21″ Sonic Carbon Twin Turbine wheels and wood interior.
+For example, the Model S Long Range (the EV’s least expensive trim) begins at a price of $79,990 and can currently go as high as $98,990 including add-ons like 21″ Arachnid wheels and cream interior.

 Tesla Model X price

-Pound for pound, Tesla’s Model X SUV is the automaker’s largest and most expensive standard EV (excluding Plaid).
-With two different AWD dual-motor drivetrains to choose from, you can’t lose if you have the money.
+Pound for pound, Tesla’s newly refreshed Model X SUV is the automaker’s largest and most expensive standard EV (excluding Plaid+).
+With AWD dual and tri motor drivetrains to choose from, you can’t lose if you have the money.

-The Model X Long Range Plus will cost you $78,490 at the bare minimum.
-It then vaults up to $104,490 with added bonuses like 22″ onyx black wheels and a $6,500 up-charge for the six seat interior that includes captain’s chairs.
+The Model X Long Range will cost you $89,990 at the bare minimum.
+It then vaults up to $116,490 with added bonuses like 22″ Turbine wheels and a $6,500 up-charge for a six seat interior that includes captain’s chairs.
+If you prefer the seven-seat row, that will cost $3,000 less.

-As for the Performance version of the Model X, that starts at a $98,490 purchase price and levels out at $124,490.
+As for the new Plaid version of the Model X in lieu if the previous Performance trim, that starts at $119,990 and levels out at $146,490.
 The top end prices includes all the most expensive features.

 Tesla Cybertruck price